shouravrahman/shouravrahman/README.md

 I’m a passionate Full Stack Developer with a knack for turning caffeine into code.
 When I'm not busy building web apps using **React**, **Next.js**, and **TypeScript**, I'm probably debugging something or refreshing Stack Overflow like it's a social media feed.

 ### 👀 Fun Fact:
-I once spent 6 hours trying to center a div... and I'm not ashamed of it.
+I once tried to fix a tiny bug and ended up discovering three new ones.
+Turns out, debugging is just bug collection in reverse!

 ---